-You’re likely doing one of two things when it comes to microservices: you’re either building your software application from scratch or you’re converting existing applications/services into microservices.
+You’re likely doing one of two things when it comes to microservices: you’re either building your software application from scratch or you’re converting an existing applications/services into microservices.
 Either way, it’s important that you properly decide the size, scope and the capabilities of the microservices.
 This is perhaps the hardest thing that you initially encounter when you implement MSA in practice.

-Here's some of the key practical concerns and misconceptions on the matter:
+Here are some of the key practical concerns and misconceptions on the matter:

-So, then how should we properly design services in an MSA?
+Then how should we properly design services in an MSA?

 Figure 3: Using REST interfaces to expose microservices

 When you have a business capability implemented as a service, you need to define and publish the service contract.
 In traditional monolithic applications, we barely find such features to define the business capabilities of an application.
-In the SOA/Web services world, WSDL is used to define the service contract, but WSDL is not the ideal solution for defining a microservices contract as it does not deal with REST as a first-class citizen.
+In the SOA/web services world, WSDL is used to define the service contract.
+But WSDL is not the ideal solution for defining a microservices contract as it does not deal with REST as a first-class citizen.

-Since we build microservices on top of REST architectural style, we can use the same REST API definition techniques to define the contract of the microservices.
+Since we build microservices on top of the REST architectural style, we can use the same REST API definition techniques to define the contract of the microservices.
 Therefore, microservices use the standard REST API definition languages, such as Swagger and RAML, to define the service contracts.

 Figure 4: Monolithic application uses a centralized database to implement all its features

-So what does governance in the context of microservices really mean?
-In MSA, microservices are built as fully independent and decoupled services with the variety of technologies and platforms.
-Therefore, there is no need of defining a common standards for services designing and development.
-We can summarize decentralized governance capabilities of microservices as follows:
+With respect to development lifecycle management, microservices are built as fully independent and decoupled services with a variety of technologies and platforms.
+Therefore, there is no need for defining a common standard for the design and development of services.
+We can summarize the decentralized governance capabilities of microservices as follows:

 The service registry holds the metadata of microservice instances (which include its actual locations, host port, etc.).
 Microservice instances are registered with the service registry on startup and de-registered on shutdown.
 Consumers can find the available microservices and their locations through the service registry.